Grocode87/tower-defender/README.md

 player loses, so they need to place towers along the path that shoot the enemies before they make it to the end.

-This application will allow users to create a monthly **budget**.
-They can add multiple expense types and set a monthly limit for each of them.
-Then, the user can input specific expenses, and view how much of their budget they have used in the specific month per category and overall.

 ### Who is it for?
 This project is meant to be a game that can be played by anyone for fun.

-This project is meant to be used by anyone who needs a simple budgeting tool that can help them manage expenses and make sure their monthly spending does not get out of control.

-A few examples of people who would benefit from this application:
+A few examples of people who would enjoy this game:
-- A university student
+- A university student who is procrastinating an assignment
-- A young person
-- Someone trying to save for a big purchase
+- Someone who enjoys playing tower defense games
+- Me... hopefully

 ### Why does it interest me?
-Game dev seems pretty fun and it would be very interesting to create a project like this.
-I used to play a tower defense game when I was younger and it would be really cool to recreate something like that
+Game dev is how I got into programming, and it has always interested me, even though I stopped doing it as much.
+So I thought creating a game would be a fun chance to try it again.
+I used to play a tower defense game when I was younger, and it would be really cool to recreate something similar.

 ## User Stories
-- As a user, I want to be able to place towers at a specific point along the path and have them added to my list of towers
+- As a user, I want to be able to add a new tower to the map
-- As a user, I want to be able to see all of the towers I have placed
+- As a user, I want to be able to see all the towers I have placed on the map, and know when they attack an enemy
-- As a user, I want to see the enemies move along the path
+- As a user, I want to know what wave of enemies I am currently facing
-- As a user, I want the game to end if one of the enemies makes it to the end
+- As a user, I want the game to get harder as time goes on
--

-- As a user, I want to be able to set a monthly budget
-- As a user, I want to be able to specify parts of the monthly budget into categories
-- As a user, I want to be able to add an expense to a list of monthly expenses
-- As a user, I want to be able to edit/remove expenses from my monthly expenses
+- As a user, I want to make money to buy new towers every time one of my towers destroys an enemy
-- As a user, I want to be able to view how much I have spent in the current month